 The Company is committed to implementing the correct policies and procedures relating to the sustainability of the environment, and mitigating its impact on the environment.
 The Company endeavours to lead by example and provides the managers of its businesses with guidance on waste reduction, recycling and consumption of utilities.

-While the Company recognises its business can have a direct and indirect effect upon the environment, owing to the nature of its operations and proactive approach when planning and developing any new facilities, the Company believes that its activities generally have a low impact on the environment.
-There were no environmental legal or compliance issues arising during the year.
+While the Company recognises its business has a direct and indirect effect on the environment, it believes that owing to its proactive approach, its activities generally have a low impact on the environment.
+There were no environmental legal or compliance issues arising during 2018.

 The Company is required to report on all the measured emissions sources under The Companies Act 2006 (Strategic Report and Directors’ Report) Regulations 2013.
 Data has been collected in accordance with the Carbon Reduction Commitment Energy Efficiency Scheme.
 Conversion factors for electricity, gas and fuel are those published by the Carbon Trust.

-|Tonnes per £1 million revenue||37||45||43|
+|Tonnes per £1 million revenue||39||40||45|